aryavatan/SFML-2D-Shapes-Renderer/README.md

 A simple and configurable 2D renderer for moving shapes (rectangles and circles) made with C++ and SFML.
 Configurations for the shapes are read into the application through a text file, and then the application will continuously calculate and draw the shapes to the window (given their initial position and speed).

 This project is heavily inspired by assignment 1 of professor Dave Churchill's "C++ Game Programming" course, taught at the Memorial University of Newfoundland during the fall 2022 term (COMP4300).
-I was able to unofficially complet his course because he graciously posted every lecture of the course on YouTube.
+I was able to unofficially complete his course because he graciously posted every lecture of the course on YouTube.
 I will include the link to the YouTube playlist for anyone interested [here](https://www.youtube.com/playlist?list=PL_xRyXins848nDj2v-TJYahzvs-XW9sVV).
 I want to be clear, I did not copy any code from him (in fact, none were provided).
 All the code written in this repository was written by me, after watching and studying his lectures.

 ## How to configure the shapes